mgoellnitz/dinistiq/README.md

 </web-app>
 ```

-This front controller servlet tries to find the other servlets from the dinistiq
+The context loader listener tries to find the other servlets from the dinistiq context
-context by asking for registrable servlets.
+by asking for registrable servlets.

 ```Java
 /**